 There are three ways.
 Which one you should use depends on which type of elliptical you have.
 Most of them are pretty self-explanatory.

 - Adjustable with a button.
 This is the easiest, most convenient option.
-Push a button on the console and a little motor in the machine adjusts to whatever setting you chose.
+Push a button on the console and a little motor in the machine adjusts the incline to whatever setting you chose.
+Just make sure nothing is blocking the movement of the machine.
+You don’t want to burn out the motor or bend something since the repairs will be costly.

 - Manually adjustable.
-Some elliptical have some type of manual adjustment.
-This can be simple where you just pull a pin out and adjust the angle or more involved.
-Many of the mid-range models it’s more involved which means you have to use some tools to change the angle of the pedals.
+Manual incline adjustment can be simple where you just pull a pin out and adjust the angle.
+You’ll have to lift the machine so having someone lend a hand is often necessary.
+On some of the mid-range models it’s more involved which means you have to use some tools to change the angle.

-- Put something sturdy under the front of the machine.
+- Put something sturdy under the front of the machine to raise it and change the angle.
 Weight plates are probably the best option you already have laying around in your gym.
 Be very careful when you do this.
 Use something very sturdy and don’t go too high.
 Make very sure the machine can’t fall off.
+Put something behind it to make sure it can’t slip off.
+This can help you gain a few degrees of incline.
 Obviously, the machines aren’t really designed for this so do this one at your own risk.

 Why adjust the incline on an elliptical trainer?